michelvramos/Essential-Angular-for-ASP.NET-Core-MVC-3/README.md

-# Essential-Angular-for-ASP.NET-Core-MVC-3
-Angular no contexto do ASP.NET Core MVC
+# Essential Angular for ASP.NET Core MVC-3

-Criado a partir da leitura do livro:
+Angular no contexto do ASP.NET Core MVC criado a partir da leitura do livro:

 Essential Angular for ASP.NET Core MVC 3